Ben Hirsch

 In the past I've worked on Amazon Cloud Cam (RIP) where I worked on our WebRTC SFU and computer vision pipeline.
 Before that I worked at CENTR Cam (Also RIP) doing things like optimizing image processing kernels to dewarp fisheye cameras and blend them for Movidius' (RIP-ish?) "vector processing units" and generally trying to get things done for my first job out of college.

 I'd describe myself as a software engineer with solid knowledge in distributed systems, datacenters, and video, who knows how to acquire knowledge when needed and help people get things done.
 One of my favorite compliments from a manager was "I don't have to worry when I put you on a project because I know you'll move it forward somehow".
-My other favorite quote from an old co-worker is "just another day in paradise".
+My most used quote from an old co-worker is "just another day in paradise".

 My goal with this blog is to write about things I'm learning about.
 I will fully admit to not having the deepest knowledge in any one subject, but it's always good to learn and play around with things so you can go deeper when you're required to.